ntgong90/vulgarLipsum/README.md

 - ~~Bug when selecting word length beyond what the div size can handle~~
 - ~~Update scroll bar color/style~~
 - ~~Paragragph separation in the text output~~
-- Add media query for dynamic sizing of webpage
+- Add media query for dynamic sizing of webpag
+- Test update

 ## Back End Tickets
 - No backend ticket items since the application resides in one file